mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 </p>
 </details>

-Logging filter - is responsible for logging requests along with their total duration and payload.
+**LoggingFilter** - is responsible for logging requests along with their total duration and payload.
 The current implementation logs all requests; however, you could, for example, detect only long-running requests and log them.

 <details>
   <summary><b>Code</b></summary>